seanoracle/JDELS/README.md

 1. [ Prerequisites. ](#Prerequisites)
 2. [ Generating Secure SHell (SSH) Key Pairs on Your Local System. ](#SSH)

-The JD Edwards General User Guide will walk you through general walkthroughs on how to do functional tasks and setups.

-To learn more about this workshop please watch the video below.

 ![](images/oraclecode/youtube.png)

 <a href="https://youtu.be/" target="_video">Workshop Overview(InProgress)</a>